Lamu is a small enchanting island on the Kenyan coastline believed to be the oldest living town in East Africa.

 Experience the Sunset Dhow

-The experience begins at 5 pm, it entails a peaceful ride through the mangrove channel, a magical sunset and a visit to the only bar in Lamu.
-The floating bar where you can have a drink and party the night away with the silhouette of Lamu town in the distance
+The experience begins at 5 pm, it entails a peaceful ride through the mangrove channel, a magical sunset and a visit to the only bar in on the island.
+The floating bar where you can have a drink and party the night away with the silhouette of town in the distance

 Explore the Town